nickjbrowning/cscs-docs/docs/software/sciapps/lammps.md

 uenv start --view kokkos lammps/2024:v2
 ```

-You can load the `view` from the uenv which contains the `lmp` executable.
+You can load the `kokkos` or `gpu` view from the uenv to make the `lmp` executable available.
 The executable in both these views support GPUs:

 ```bash
 #lammps +kokkos package